brianhigh/medicare-ipps/medicare-ipps-download.md

 [data](https://data.cms.gov/Medicare/Inpatient-Prospective-Payment-System-IPPS-Provider/97k6-zzx3) from the
 [U.S. Department of Health and Human Services, Centers for Medicare and Medicaid Services](http://www.cms.gov/).

+Do the average Medicare covered charges for this procedure category vary from city to city in our state?

-This serves as an example of using a single RMarkdown script to download data from a website, clean it up for analysis, and finally calculate some basic statistics and produce a plot.
+This project serves as an example of using a single RMarkdown script to download data from a website, clean it up for analysis, and finally calculate some basic statistics and produce a plot.
 As the code and explanation are interwoven into the same executable document, this is an example of